 Dean now has his eye on the Oceans Seven, a near impossible series of seven international swims which test the bravery, strength, determination and resilience of anyone who comes close to it.
-Dean has three of the seven – English, Catalina and North Channels – he plans to conquer the remaining five by 2020.
+Dean has five of the seven – English, Catalina, North and Moloka’i Channels as well as The Strait of Gibraltar – he plans to conquer the remaining two by 2020.

 Q: Why swim such long distances?

 A: The desire has to come from inside each swimmer and for me it’s a manifestation of the spirit of pioneers, to continue to push every boundary and achieve enormous goals.